trilmn/ui-guide/README.md

-# Anduin UI Guide
+# Anduin Design
 Following is local development guide for engineers.
-For a user-friendly Welcome, please see at home page: [Anduin UI Guide](https://anduintransaction.github.io/ui-guide/).
+For a user-friendly Welcome, please see at home page: [Anduin UI Guide](https://anduintransaction.github.io/design/).

 ## 1. Install dependencies
 These are necessary packages for local development.
 You only need to install them once.